ghvbb/OmGlass/README.md

-# OmGlass OS
+# OmGlass OS 7.0

 **Elevating Omarchy UI to the Next Level**

-OmGlass OS is a pro UI redesign for Omarchy.
-While the original Omarchy focuses on stability and reliability, OmGlass is built for those who crave aesthetics without compromising performance.
+OmGlass OS is a pro UI redesign for Linux Distros and (Omarhcy) .
+While the original Distros focuses on stability and reliability, OmGlass is built for those who crave aesthetics without compromising performance.

-Developed over 4 weeks of intensive design work, OmGlass introduces the **Liquid Glass Style**—a unique blend of the sleek **macOS Tahoe** aesthetic and the powerful foundations of Omarchy.
+Developed over 6 weeks of intensive design work, OmGlass introduces the **Liquid Glass Style**—a unique blend of the sleek **Glass Style** aesthetic and the powerful foundations of Omarchy.

 ---